pkgw/casa6/readme.md

 ```
 #### Test casatools (Optional)

 1. (Optional) Create a virtual environment for testing purposes.
-It is recommended, although not strictly neccesary.
+It is recommended, although not strictly necessary.
 If done this way, only the python sessions that activate the environment will have access to casatools.
-Otherwise casatools will be installed in `$HOME` and be available to all python sesions which is probably not what most of developers want.
+Otherwise casatools will be installed in `$HOME` and be available to all python sessions which is probably not what most of developers want.
 You can use the --system-site-packages option to venv, which will use the python packages from your environment as installed with the instructions mentioned above using your package manager (or by other method you have used).
 However, for some platforms, including RHEL 8 and macOS that won't work out of the box and therefore is not recommended.
 ```
     $ python3 -m venv $CASATESTDIR/test_env # You can use python3 -m venv --system-site-packages $CASATESTDIR/test_env in Ubuntu and Fedora
     $ . $CASATESTDIR/test_env/bin/activate
 ```
 1. Install the casatools wheel.
 NOTE: The uninstall command ensures that a potential previous installation is uninstalled first.
 Otherwise pip install won't install the new one if it thinks it has the same version.
-The pip uninstall commnad is harmless if this is the first time casatools is installed.
+The pip uninstall command is harmless if this is the first time casatools is installed.
 ```
     $ pip uninstall casatools
     $ pip install $CASAINSTALL/dist/casatools*whl